 to others and society.
 Spirit-filled Christians retard moral and spiritual spoilage by their measured maturity in Christ.
 Their character, actions, and policies are for the betterment of all in this world in the here and now.

 What follows in this passage, “but if the salt has become tasteless, how will it be made salty again . . . .” is a reiteration and summation of the failure of the aforesaid beatitudinal progression we have just studied.
 Said another way, if you are not beatitudinal, in reality you are not a preserver of society.

 B. RESULTING IN ILLUMINATION TO SOCIETY

 Matthew 5:14 “You are the light of the world.
 A city set on a hill cannot be hidden;”

-I recently read an article that quoted the Pew Research findings regarding Congress now being composed (since the November, 2016 elections) of 91% Christians.
+I read an article that quoted the Pew Research findings regarding Congress, since the November 2016 elections, being composed of 91% Christians.
 The article concluded, “Then why aren’t things different?”
-Could it be that the believers on the Hill are not living out the progressive order of Jesus’s Beatitudes?
-If they were they would be – indicative of them would be – preservation and illumination of America!
+While the definition of “Christian” may include many who do not really follow Christ, the point remains, could it be that the believers on the Hill are not living out the progressive order of Jesus’ Beatitudes?
+If they were, it would be indicated in the preservation and illumination of America!
 The influence of salt and light are an indication and equal to the beatitudinal maturity in the life of the believer.
-Pray the Holy Spirit will impart the progressive order of beatitudinal characteristics in your life so as to Maximize Your Influence On The Hill.
+Pray the Holy Spirit will impart the progressive order of beatitudinal characteristics in your life so as to Maximize Your Influence on the Hill.
 To the degree you are beatitudinal is the degree you are influential.